 Virtualization — the first step to IoT

 Despite the difficulties, IoT devices are being designed and IoT-systems are being built.
-Cards, modules and devices are being created in Russia that can be connected to existing equipment.
 A number of companies create software for processing data from IoT devices.

 People are often afraid to start something new — much is unknown and obscure.
 But thanks to the actions of enterprising enthusiasts, many devices and technologies come to the world becoming a part of everyday life.
 The same is happening to the Internet of Things.
 It is always easier to start with small steps.
 One of these steps is to implement virtualization systems.